 Emerald Green Zellige

 Emerald green zellige tiles really shine in Jungalow founder Justina Blakeney's colorful California kitchen.
-Mark our words: The perfectly imperfect, glossy tile is poised for a comeback in 2019.
+Mark our words: The perfectly imperfect, glossy tile is poised for a comeback.
 (Psst... we also spotted the trending tile in Kelly Mindel of Studio DIY's recently renovated bathroom.)

 Leave it to Justina Blakeney of the Jungalow to create the boho kitchen of our dreams.
 A backsplash comprised of handmade cement tiles boasting an intricate floral pattern takes center stage against an orange statement wall in this space.
 Live-edge floating wood shelves filled with plants complete the look.